jdi-docs/jdi-light/source/includes/_documentation.md

         String colorForTest = "primary";
         toolbarTable.has().attr("color", colorForTest);
     }
    }
 ```
 #### <a href="https://material.angular.io/components/toolbar/overview" target="_blank">Toolbar overview</a>

-"<mat-toolbar>" is a container for headers, titles, or actions.
+"mat-toolbar" is a container for headers, titles, or actions.

 There is two different toolbars in Angular: Single row and Multiple row: